squidfunk/mkdocs-material/docs/getting-started.md

   disqus: 'your-disqus-shortname'
 ```

-The comments section is inserted in *every page, except the index page*.
+The comments section is inserted on *every page, except the index page*.
 Additionally, a new entry at the bottom of the table of contents is generated
 that is linking to the comments section.
 The necessary JavaScript is
 automatically included.